valerievandervorst/pimenta_readthedocs/docs/source/usage.rst

    barcode02;Sample_2

-If you want to use oldmode, this sampledescription is a requirement and also includes the markers used.
+If you want to use oldmode, then this sampledescription is a requirement and also includes the markers used.
 example:
 ::
    ##BarcodeID;SampleName;DNAbarcodes